nickzuber/levenshtein-lite/README.md

 ### Usage

-Levenshtein Lite is a very basic module; it only consists of the actual edit distance calculation function.
+Levenshtein Lite is a simple module; it only consists of the actual edit distance calculation function.
 Simply import the package and start calculating.
+Here's an overview on how things work.

+When you import the library, you're importing this function directly so the name here is pretty arbitrary.
+Let's call it `levenshtein` for now:

+**levenshtein**(< *string* >a, < *string* >b, [< *number* >k]) - *number* - Returns the Levenshtein edit distance between the two input strings `a` and `b`.

+ - `a` - The first string argument.

+ - `b` - The second string argument.

+ - `k` - An optional distance cap.
+If the edit distance between the two input strings ever exceed this argument during the calculation, the process will terminate and `-1` will be returned.
+This is helpful for speeding up calculations between strings when you only care about matches within a certain edit distance.

+### Examples

 ```javascript
 import getDistance from 'levenshtein-lite';